your-tools/kak-subvert/README.md

 ## Installation

 ```
-$ cargo install kak-subvert
+$ cargo install caser-cli
 ```

-This should add a `kak-subvert` command to your $PATH.
+This should add a `caser` command to your $PATH.

-Then you should add something like [subvert.kak](./subvert.kak) in your Kakoune configuration.
+Then you should add something like [caser.kak](./caser.kak) in your Kakoune configuration.